-SQUARE FORMAT
+INSTAX SQUARE FORMAT

 Aspect ratio of 1:1

-The screen size of INSTAX SQUARE is 62mm x 62mm, which is the
+The image size of INSTAX SQUARE is 62mm x 62mm, which is the perfect 1:1 aspect ratio.
+Capture the drama in a scene whatever the subject.

-The highlights of SQUARE FORMAT
+Benefits of INSTAX SQUARE FORMAT

-Centered composition
+composition

 Line layout